 Note: State laws are constantly changing -- please contact a Texas criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

-Get a Free Legal Review of Your Pyramid Scheme Case
+Get Professional Legal Help With Your Texas Pyramid Scheme Case

 If you are convicted of participating in a pyramid scheme, you may face up to two years in a state jail facility, in addition to fines.
-Your best defense is the counsel of a skilled Texas criminal defense lawyer.
-Get a handle on your case today with a free legal evaluation of your case.
+In addition, a conviction could ruin your reputation and career.
+Your best defense is the counsel of a skilled legal professional, who will understand the system and can lay out a strong defense.
+Find a Texas criminal defense lawyer near you today.

 Contact a qualified attorney.